Cisplatine War: On land

+On 20 April 1828, Fructuoso Rivera—following an agreement with Estanislao López, the governor of Santa Fe province, and commanding a force separate from the republican army—launched a new invasion of Brazilian territory with the aim of plundering the Misiones region.

 At sea

 The two navies which confronted each other in the Río de la Plata and the South Atlantic were in many ways opposites.
 The Empire of Brazil was a major naval power consisting of 96 warships, large and small, an extensive coastal trade and a large international trade carried on mostly in British, French and American ships.
 The United Provinces had similar international trading links but had few naval pretensions.
 Its navy consisted of only half a dozen warships and a few gunboats for port defence.
 Both navies were short of indigenous sailors and relied heavily on British—and, to a lesser extent—American and French officers and sailors, the most notable of which were the Irish born admiral William Brown, and the commander of the Brazilian inshore squadron, the English commodore James Norton.

 The strategy of the two nations reflected their respective positions.
 The Brazilians immediately imposed a blockade on the Río de la Plata and the trade of Buenos Aires on 31 December 1825, while the Argentines attempted to defy the blockade using Brown's squadron while unleashing a swarm of privateers to attack Brazilian seaborne commerce in the South Atlantic from their bases at Ensenada and more distant Carmen de Patagones.
 The Argentines gained some notable successes—most notably by defeating the Brazilian flotilla on the Uruguay River at the Battle of Juncal and by beating off a Brazilian attack on Carmen de Patagones.
 But by 1828, the superior numbers of Brazil's blockading squadrons had effectively destroyed Brown's naval force at the Monte Santiago and was successfully strangling the trade of Buenos Aires and the government revenue it generated.